drshahizan/SECP3843/submission/AdrinaAsyiqin/question1/answerQ1.md

 pip install django
 ```

 3. Verify installation by running python in the terminal.
-This will open a python shell
+This will open a python shell and run

-4. run
 ```
 import django
 ```

-5. check django version

 ### Step 5: Configure django settings
 1. Open settings.py